tidypress

 siteUrl: 'https://example.com',

-name appears in titles and the header. description is used for metadata and homepage copy. siteUrl is used for canonical URLs, sitemap output, and social metadata.
+name appears in titles and the header. description is used for metadata and homepage copy. siteUrl is used for canonical URLs, sitemap output, RSS, and social metadata.

-Use nav for header links and footer for lower-page links.
+Use nav for header links.

 nav: [